Go directly to product information

 Usage

-As strange as it may sound, oregano is not only suitable for savory dishes, but also for sweet dishes, even in ice cream or yoghurt.
-A favorite use, however, is oregano in combination with garlic and lemon, for example as a seasoning for (fatty) lamb, and on or in egg dishes.
+As strange as it may sound, oregano lends itself not only to savoury dishes but also to sweet dishes, even ice cream or yoghurt.
+A favourite application however is oregano in combination with garlic and lemon, for example as a flavouring for (fatty) lamb, and on or in egg dishes.

-Add dried oregano at the last minute.
-The best time to add dried herbs is no more than ten minutes before the end of a preparation.
-That is sufficient for the leaves to absorb moisture again and to transfer the flavor to the dish.
+Add dried oregano at the very last moment.
+The best time to add dried herbs is at most ten minutes before the end of a preparation.
+This is enough time for the leaves to absorb moisture again and transfer the flavour to the dish.

-Did you know that the flavor of these dried herbs is best achieved when you let the herbs absorb moisture in oil for a while, so that they can transfer their flavor to the oil?
+Did you know that the flavor of these dried herbs comes out best when you let the herbs absorb liquid in oil for a while, so that they can transfer their flavor to the oil?
 Then you cook with this aromatic oil.

 Features: